zulip/zulip/templates/zerver/api/deploying-bots.md

 * Using the Zulip Botserver, which is a simple Flask server for running a bot in production, and connecting that to Zulip's outgoing webhooks feature.
-This can be deployed in environments like Heroko's free tier without running a persistent process.
+This can be deployed in environments like Heroku's free tier without running a persistent process.

 ## Zulip Botserver